allenabc/mocha_test/README.md

 -1.
 The second argument must match that value, in this case a -1 to pass.
 The third argument is optional and will print out a helpful message if the test fails.

-# running the same code in Node.js
+# Running the same code in Node.js in the test
 $ node

 Welcome to Node.js v15.4.0.